Lermonade/Lerpad/README.md

 # LerPad

 This is my submission for Hack Club's Hackpad YSWS!
-It is very clunky, so I am sorry if it doesn't turn out great.
 This is my first time designing a PCB, or using CAD, or QMK.
 I plan to make a version 2 in the future, and maybe even more versions!

 This MacroPad is currently configured as a launch controller for Kerbal Space Program!
 If it works, you will be able to control movement, stages, SAS, and thrust using this macropad!
 The idea came from my friend, and I saw this as a perfect opportunity to make a prototype.